 As we’ve outlined, customer segmentation helps marketers understand their audiences: their broad actions (pages visited, app sessions, form submissions, etc.).

-Behavioral segmentation, though, takes this concept of understanding one’s leads and customers to a whole other level — one that allows marketing pros such as yourself to get granular insights about what really drives consumers’ research process and buying decisions.
+Behavioral segmentation, though, takes this concept of understanding one’s leads and customers to a whole other level.
+One that allows marketing pros such as yourself to get granular insights about what really drives consumers’ research process and buying decisions.

 Customer behaviors are strong signals of customer lifecycle stage, giving you an opportunity to influence the velocity with which they move from one stage to the next.

-Behavioral marketing benefits
+Behavioral segmentation benefits

 Activities like behavioral targeting for Facebook ad campaigns and perfectly timed and relevant modals, overlays, or toaster messages based on user status (e.g., purchasing decisions from existing customers, first-time visitors’ paths through your site) enhance your ability to better market to and connect with high-value customers.